 Upon completion of the registration scoring, you will receive an email from the BC PNP indicating your total score and whether you have met minimum requirements to be entered in the qualified pool.
-You will be able to view your registration score, including scores for each section, on BC PNP Online.
+You will be able to view your registration score, including scores for each section, in My Dashboard.

-Registrations that meet the total minimum points in every section and the minimum total score of 105 will be entered into the qualified pool.
+Registrations that meet the total minimum points in every section will be entered into the qualified pool.
 Registrations in the qualified pool are valid for 180 days (approximately 6 months).
 If you are not invited to apply to the BC PNP within 180 days of qualifying, your registration will expire.